patmigliaccio/go-web/README.md

 ## Starting Web App

-Navigate to the `server` directory and run the following:
+Navigate to the `app` directory and run the following:
 ```
 $ go build
-$ ./server
+$ ./app
 ```
 Then navigate to `localhost:8080` in a web browser. `Ctrl+C` to terminate the server.